Best Graphic Design Tools for Freelancers 2026: 8 Picks Tested & Ranked

 • Very limited creative flexibility

-• Free tier is too restrictive for regular use
+• Free tier is too restricted for any kind of regular use

 • Lacks advanced typography controls